clp-research/slurk/docs/slurk_bots.rst

         def run(self):
             # establish a connection to the server
-            # for authorization the token has to be provided in the headers
+            # for authorization, the token has to be provided in the headers
             self.sio.connect(
                 self.uri,
                 headers={"Authorization": f"Bearer {self.token}", "user": self.user},